Metadrop/ddev-aljibe/README.md

 - [Drupal Updater](https://github.com/Metadrop/drupal-updater) to update Drupal core and contributed modules automatically
 - [Utility to create artefacts](https://github.com/Metadrop/drupal-artifact-builder) for deployments

-See [Aljibe: quality and testing for Drupal developments with DDEV](https://metadrop.net/en/articles/aljibe-quality-and-testing-drupal-developments-ddev) for a detailed introduction to Aljibe.
+See [Aljibe: quality and testing for Drupal development with DDEV](https://metadrop.net/en/articles/aljibe-quality-and-testing-drupal-developments-ddev) for a detailed introduction to Aljibe.

 > **Note:** This tool is based on DDEV, so any DDEV add-on can work with Aljibe.
 Discover available add-ons with `ddev add-on list` for official DDEV add-ons or `ddev add-on list --all` for all available add-ons.